 Though using the captcha to block bots is an ideal option, you should be aware of its downside.
 The disadvantages of captcha include:

 Imagine whenever you browse a website, it takes you 5 – 6 seconds on average to do a test, asking you to perform in order to verify humanity.
-Impatient people might lockout and find an alternative website when they have to deal with various online tests.
+Impatient people might lock out and find an alternative website when they have to deal with various online tests.

 Inaccessibility is another problem.
-The captcha is developed under more complicated challenges, making it difficult for those who have some kinds of eye dysfunction.
+The captcha is developed under more complicated challenges, making it difficult for those who have some kind of eye dysfunction.
 Even if your vision is great, completing some tests is sometimes impossible.

-Not an effective remedy against bots
+Not an Effective Remedy against Bots

 You may believe that captcha will 100% protect your website from bad bots, otherwise, it is not always perfect.
 Nowadays, advanced bots have started bypassing captchas, so it turns out that captcha actually is able to block basic bots from spamming your site.